 Bethpage Schools will make use of Teacher Conference Days, develop in-service courses, and a summer training academy to ensure that staff members can successfully integrate instructional technology tools and discuss best practices and integration techniques to support 21st Century teaching and learning.
-As of February 2016, we are also piloting with blended professional development courses, that will require participants to attend a portion of the professional development in-person and the other portion virtually via Google Hangout.
+We are also piloting with blended professional development courses, that will require participants to attend a portion of the professional development in-person and the other portion virtually via Google Hangout.
 We hope that this will allow us to further expand our course catalog and provide staff members additional flexibility in order to participate in professional development outside of their standard work day and outside of the school building.
 The courses and workshops will be for topics such as:

+- Elementary STEM & Robotics

 - Flipping the Classroom

 - Google Applications & Extensions

 - Google Classroom

 - Google Docs

 - Google Drive

-- Google Level I Fundamentals Training
+- Google Level 1 Fundamentals Training & Certification

+- Google Level 2 Advanced Training & Certification

 - Google Slides

+- SMART Board

+- SMART Table

 - Using Achieve 3000 (Online Literacy Program) to Support Reading Instruction

 - Using Engrade (Learning Management System) to Deliver Instruction

+- Using Movenote to Create Presentations

+- Using Screencastify to Create Screencasts

 - Using Technology for Formative Assessments

 - Using Think Central (Online Math Support Program) to Support Math Instruction

-We utilize My Learning Plan (www.mylearningplan.com) to track teacher professional development hours and provide our teachers with a catalog of professional development offerings, whether they are developed and delivered by our staff, Nassau BOCES, or one of our other approved providers.
+We utilize My Learning Plan to track teacher professional development hours and provide our teachers with a catalog of professional development offerings, whether they are developed and delivered by our staff, Nassau BOCES, or one of our other approved providers.

-- 9. Districts must contact the SUNY/CUNY teacher preparation program that supplies the largest number of the district's new teachers to request advice on innovative uses and best practices at the intersection of pedagogy and educational technology. - By checking this box, you certify that you have contacted the SUNY/CUNY teacher preparation program that supplies the largest number of your new teachers to request advice on these issues. - 10.
-A district whose Smart Schools Investment Plan proposes the purchase of technology devices and other hardware must account for nonpublic schools in the district.
+- 9. Districts must contact the SUNY/CUNY teacher preparation program that supplies the largest number of the district's new teachers to request advice on innovative uses and best practices at the intersection of pedagogy and educational technology. - By checking this box, you certify that you have contacted the SUNY/CUNY teacher preparation program that supplies the largest number of your new teachers to request advice on these issues. - 9a.
+Please enter the name of the SUNY or CUNY Institution that you contacted.